Hire a Traffic Attorney to Fight Speeding Tickets in Illinois

 - Not receive additional tickets within 90 days of the offense

-To comply with court supervision:
+To comply with court supervision, you should:

-- Get supervision approval in writing from the court
+- Get supervision approval in writing from the court.

-- Provide timely proof of course completion to the court
+- Provide timely proof of course completion to the court.

-If you fail to comply with the court supervision requirements in a timely manner, or receive an additional moving violation within 90 days of when the court supervision was granted, the offense will appear on your driving record.
+If you fail to comply with the court supervision requirements in a timely manner, or if you receive an additional moving violation within 90 days of when the court supervision was granted, the offense will appear on your driving record.

 Choosing Your Defense Strategy

 If you feel strongly that the ticket was issued in error, you should exercise your right to challenge the violation.
-Hiring a traffic attorney to help you build your defense is a sound investment because they are knowledgeable about traffic court proceedings, know what to expect and have access to expert witnesses that have specialized knowledge about speed monitoring devices that may help your case.
+Hiring a traffic attorney to help you build your defense is a sound investment, because they are knowledgeable about traffic court proceedings, know what to expect, and have access to expert witnesses that have specialized knowledge about speed monitoring devices that may help your case.